tim-shand/homelab-onprem/README.md

 # Personal Home Lab

-_Welcome to my personal home lab! :wave:_
+Welcome to my personal home lab! :wave:

-## Purpose

 This home lab serves to provide an environment for self-hosting and experimenting with different technologies.
 As my knowledge expands, I aim to include new and existing operational, design and security best practices where possible.
 My intention is to utilize automation and DevOps methodologies to ensure a clean and reproducable environment.

 ## :classical_building: Physical Hardware